Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Detectability for Time-domain Survey Observations

 \section{Detectability for Time-domain Survey Observations}

 Even though GW-triggered follow-up observations is the best way to achieve an optimal searching for kilonovae, the time in survey projects that can be assigned to target-of-opportunity follow-up observations of GW triggers is limited.
 For example, only a time investment of $\sim1\%-2\%$ of the total survey time for LSST is designated to follow-up observations \citep{margutti2018ToO}.
 Therefore, it is also important to discuss how many EM counterparts of BH--NS mergers can be discovered from time-domain survey observations.
 In this section, we show the simulation results of the detection rates of kilonova, orphan afterglow, and total emission from BH--NS mergers for time survey observations as functions of search filter, limiting magnitude, and cadence time.
 In practice, if one detects a fast-evolving transient, in order to confirm whether it is a kilonova, one needs to use its recorded color evolution to perform analyses.
 Therefore, for specific survey projects we discuss, including PS1, ZTF, Mephisto, LSST, WFIRST, and CSST, we assume that these survey projects would search each point in two filters that can be beneficial for identifications.
 Values of some technical parameters for these survey telescopes are given in Table \ref{table:Telescope}.
-Hereafter, $\rho_{0} = 35\,{\rm Gpc}^{-3}\,{\rm yr}^{-1}$ is adopted as the local event rate density of BH--NS mergers.